 Please discuss the options available to you either with the gynaecological oncology team, before you are discharged from hospital, or with your GP.
-You can also contact your Macmillan gynaecology oncology clinical nurse specialist or your consultant for further information or advice.
+You can also contact your Gynae-oncology clinical nurse specialist or your consultant for further information or advice.
+Please note, we may advise waiting for your final histology results before prescribing any HRT.